Pablo Reyes Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies surrender the fifth-most home runs in baseball (88 total, 1.3 per game).
+- Rockies pitchers combine to rank 24th in baseball in home runs given up (90 total, 1.3 per game).

-- The right-hander last appeared on Thursday against the San Francisco Giants, when he went 5 1/3 innings, allowing three earned runs while giving up six hits.
+- His last appearance came on Saturday against the San Diego Padres, when the left-hander tossed four innings, surrendering seven earned runs while allowing 11 hits.

-- The 35-year-old has an ERA of 2.25, with 5.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .219 batting average against him.
+- In 13 games this season, the 29-year-old has a 7.57 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.